deejonmustard/wsl-dev-setup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple script to set up a beginner-friendly development environment for WSL Debian with dotfile management.
+A simple script to set up a beginner-friendly development environment for WSL Arch Linux with dotfile management.

 ## Features

-- Neovim with Kickstart configuration
+- Neovim with Kickstart configuration (latest version from Arch repos)
 - Zsh with Oh My Zsh and plugins
 - Tmux for terminal multiplexer
 - Chezmoi for dotfile management across Windows and WSL